 PWAs are websites that are built keeping mobile users in mind.
 That is why the user interface and the user experience of PWAs are highly responsive and provide consistent user experience across smartphones, tablets, and PCs.

 PWAs also allow offline access to content and certain features thanks to local cache support.

 With so many advantages, it is quite understandable why PWAs are so sought after as a technology for businesses who want to make a mobile presence without spending a fortune on building native mobile apps.

-Let us explain here the principal steps in building PWAs by using React Native.
+Let us explain here the principal steps in building a Progressive Web App by using React Native.

-Steps to Build a React Progressive Web Application
+Steps to Build a Progressive Web App With React Native

 - The first and foremost task is to download the Create-react-app package for the React-based Progressive Web Application project.
-This requires using the command like “npm install -g create-react-app.”
+This requires using a command like “npm install -g create-react-app.”